thedynamiclinker/sudocode/zero/man/A-apocalypse/Revelation.md

 - When he opened the seventh seal, there was silence in heaven for about half an hour.
 - The first angel sounded his trumpet, and there came hail and fire mixed with blood, and it was hurled down on the earth.
 A third of the earth was burned up, a third of the trees were burned up, and all the green grass was burned up.
 - The second angel sounded his trumpet, and something like a huge mountain, all ablaze, was thrown into the sea.
 A third of the sea turned into blood, 9 a third of the living creatures in the sea died, and a third of the ships were destroyed.
-- The third angel sounded his trumpet, and a great star, blazing like a torch, fell from the sky on a third of the rivers and on the springs of water— 11 the name of the star is Wormwood.
+- The third angel sounded his trumpet, and a great star, blazing like a torch, fell from the sky on a third of the rivers and on the springs of water一 11 the name of the star is Wormwood.
 A third of the waters turned bitter, and many people died from the waters that had become bitter.

 Note: 1/3 in binary is 101010101010101 forever.
 Infinite lololololol.